 When do attacks usually begin?

-About half of all people experience their first swelling attacks by the age of seven, and more than two-thirds of patients have symptoms by the age of 13, according to the U.S. Hereditary Angioedema Association.
+About half of all people experience their first swelling attacks by the age of seven, and more than two-thirds of patients have symptoms by age 13, according to the U.S. Hereditary Angioedema Association.

 There are three specific blood tests used to diagnose HAE Type 1 and HAE Type 2.